VirtualBox Guest Additions

 Note

-Make sure you have setup all of the configuration options in the machine settings, as in the folders you want to have shared from host to guest.
+Make sure you have setup all of the configuration options in the machine settings, as in the folders you want to have shared from host to guest, before starting it up again, as you’ll just have to shut it back down.

 usermod

-Now, you’ll need to add the group name vboxsf to all of the different system and user accounts.
+Now, you’ll need to add the group name vboxsf to all of the different system and user accounts that own the files you want to share to the VM.

 Note